section-engineering-education/engineering-education/content/articles/setup-and-run-applications-using-typescript-with-aureliajs/index.md

 When the `addTodo()` is called, a new todo will be added with the three `todos` properties (`title`, `description`, and `completed`).

-In this case, use the [this keyword](engineering-education/how-to-use-javascript-arrow-functions-and-this-keyword/) to hold the new todos information.
+In this case, use [this keyword](engineering-education/how-to-use-javascript-arrow-functions-and-this-keyword/) to hold the new todos information.

 To add the values to the application use `push()` to add the new values to the `todo` properties.